What is performance measurement?

 What you find is also crucial for the Whole of Victorian Government (WoVG)

-Even though you’ll be collecting data for your website, a WoVG view of all digital activity allows for better decisions and planning by considering, for example, the kinds of online services citizens prefer, and the ones they prefer to use face-to-face.
+A WoVG view of all digital activity allows for better decisions and planning.
+It gives a big picture view of the kinds of online services citizens prefer, and the ones they prefer to use face-to-face.

 What does the Victorian Government recommend?

 All Victorian Government online services must develop goals and methods of measuring success when planning a service or product.